CLOSED FOR THE SEASON • Information may be outdated. Add this

-• You can apply for a fee or deadline waiver at any time by emailing Rooftop Films Festival Manager Holly Voges at submit *at* rooftopfilms *dot* com.
+• You can apply for a fee or deadline waiver at any time by emailing Rooftop Films Festival at submit *at* rooftopfilms *dot* com.

 • The recommended submission fee can be paid online via Without A Box.

 • No films will be turned away due to lack of funds.

 • All filmmakers will receive notification, whether or not their film is chosen to screen as part of the summer series.
-Notifications will be sent out on or before June 1st.
-Please DO NOT contact us to find out whether or not your film has been received.
+Notifications will be sent out on or before May 15th.
+Please DO NOT contact us prior to that date to find out whether or not your film has been received.
 We do not have a large enough staff to respond to such inquiries.

 IV.
 Previews & Entry Form

-• Rooftop accepts submissions via online secure links or NTSC or PAL DVD (any region) and BluRay.
+• Rooftop accepts submissions via online secure links or NTSC DVD (any region) and BluRay.
 We prefer that filmmakers submit via an online link whenever possible.

 • Preview DVDs WILL NOT BE RETURNED.
 Please DO NOT send a self-addressed stamped envelope.
 DO NOT send a master tape as a preview copy.

 • If your film is accepted, we will get a master tape from you, and will mail back masters at our expense.

 • Please write or print your name, email, phone number, and the name of the film directly on the DVD.